Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

 Case 2: Both $P_{1}$ and $P_{2}$ are coding regions.
-Similar to case 1, we can find two child of $R$ which are sink regions.
+Similar to case 1, we can find two children of $R$ which are both sink region.

 Case 3: $P_{1}$ is an $X_1$ region and $P_{2}$ is an $X_2$ region.
-Similar to case 1, we can find two child of $R$ which are sink regions.
+Similar to case 1, we can find two children of $R$ which are both sink region.

-In all cases, we can find two child of $R$ which are sink regions.
+In all cases, we can find two children of $R$ which are both sink region.

-3) By 2), $R$ has an $X_i$-child $Q$ for some $i\in\{1,2\}$.
-Without loss of generality, we assume that $Q$ is an $X_1$ region.
-By 4) of Theorem \ref{Min}, there is a region $R_2$ which is a common child of $R$ and an $X_1$ region.
-By 2) of Theorem \ref{Min}, $R_2$ is not an $X_1$ region.
-Note that no child of $R$ is a coding region.
-So $R_2$ is an $X_2$ region.
+3) By claim 2), $Q$ has an $X_i$-child $Q_0$ for some $i\in\{1,2\}$.
+Without loss of generality, we assume that $Q_0$ is an $X_2$ region.
+By 4) of Theorem \ref{Min}, there is a region $Q_1$ which is a common child of $Q$ and an $X_2$ region.
+By 2) of Theorem \ref{Min}, $Q_1$ is not an $X_2$ region.
+Since no child of $Q$ is a coding region, so $Q_1$ is an $X_1$ region.

-Now consider $R$ and $R_2$.
-By 4) of Theorem \ref{Min}, there is a region $R_1$ which is a common child of $R$ and an $X_2$ region.
-By 2) of Theorem \ref{Min}, $R_1$ is not an $X_2$ region.
-Note that no child of $R$ is a coding region. $R_1$ is an $X_1$ region.
-By 1), $R_1$ and $R_2$ are two sink regions meeting our requirements. \end{proof}
+Now consider $Q$ and $Q_1$.
+By 4) of Theorem \ref{Min}, there is a region $Q_2$ which is a common child of $Q$ and an $X_1$ region.
+By 2) of Theorem \ref{Min}, $Q_2$ is not an $X_1$ region.
+Since no child of $Q$ is a coding region, so $Q_2$ is an $X_2$ region.
+By 1), $Q_1$ and $Q_2$ are both sink regions, which completes the proof. \end{proof}

 \figurename{Fig}